Rome Food Guide

-Rome is the most famous city in Italy.
-Every year, millions of people go to Rome to check things out like the famous Coliseum, the Vatican, the Sistine Chapel, and St. Peter’s Basilica.
-However, some people also enjoy visiting Italy because it is known for its wine and its cuisine.
-When visiting Rome, there is plenty of food in Rome that a tourist has got to try.
-Here is more information on what to eat in Rome.
+Every year, millions of people go to Rome to see things like the famous Colosseum, the Forum, and St. Peter’s Basilica.
+However, some people also visit Italy for its wine and cuisine.
+When visiting Rome, there’s plenty of food you’ve got to try!
+Read on to see where to go in our Rome Food Guide!

 Like most big cities, Rome isn’t prone to tourist trap restaurants.
 As a general rule, stay away from restaurants near main transit stations and tourist attractions if you’re looking for an authentic experience.
 These places typically rush you in and out, robbing you of the dream Roman dining experience you deserve!

 Tipping culture varies from country to country, but in Italy, it’s included in the bill!
 A nice tip to have if you’re watching your pennies!

 And the Italians eat late.
 Restaurants don’t start filling up with locals until 9 or 10pm, which can be a pretty clear sign you’re a tourist if you’re eating any earlier than that 🙂